89luca89/distrobox/docs/usage/distrobox-export.md

 				Defaults to (on \$container_name)
-	--export-path/-ep:	path where to export the binary --extra-flags/-ef:	extra flags to add to the command --sudo/-S:		specify if the exported item should be run as sudo (note: if using a program other than 'sudo' for root privileges on the host is necessary, refer to --sudo-program) --sudo-program		when used with --sudo, specifies a program other than the default 'sudo' with which to launch the exported app with root privileges on the host (common options include 'pkexec' for a graphical root authentication prompt, 'doas', and so on) --help/-h:		show this message
+	--export-path/-ep:	path where to export the binary --extra-flags/-ef:	extra flags to add to the command --sudo/-S:		specify if the exported item should be run as sudo (refer to --sudo-program if sudo is not available in the container or not desired)
+	--sudo-program:		when used with --sudo, specifies a program other than the default 'sudo' with which to launch the exported app with root privileges inside this container (common options include 'pkexec' for a graphical root authentication prompt, 'doas', and so on)
+	--host-sudo-program:		if this container is rootful, then this parameter specifies the program that should be used in the host to enter this container with root privileges when launching the exported app/service/binary, other than the default 'sudo' (such as 'pkexec' for a graphical authentication prompt) --help/-h:		show this message
 	--verbose/-v:		show more verbosity
 	--version/-V:		show version